buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 The space boundary defines the physical or virtual delimiter of a space by the relationship _IfcRelSpaceBoundary_ to the surrounding elements.

-* In the case of a physical space boundary, the placement and shape of the boundary may be given, and the building element, providing the boundary, is referenced,
+* In the case of a physical space boundary, the placement and shape of the boundary may be given, and the building element, providing the boundary is referenced,
 * In the case of a virtual space boundary, the placement and shape of the boundary may be given, and a virtual element is referenced.

 The _IfcRelSpaceBoundary_ is defined as an objectified relationship that handles the element to space relationship by objectifying the relationship between an element and the space it bounds.
-It is given as a one-to-one relationship, but allows each element (including virtual elements and openings) to define many such relationship and each space to be defined by many such relationships.
+It is given as a one-to-one relationship, but allows each element (including virtual elements and openings) to define many such relationships and each space to be defined by many such relationships.

 Space boundaries are always defined as seen from the space.
 In general two basic types of space boundaries are distinguished: